How to organize a small pantry with tips and tricks about food storage, pantry bins, and pantry organization ideas.

 I am pretty short (just above 5 feet tall) so I can’t reach the top shelf.
-A sturdy but easily fold-able step stool like this one is a must have kitchen tool for me.
+A sturdy but easily fold-able step stool like this one is a must have kitchen tool.

 >>Shop Pantry Storage<<

-(click on photo)
+(click on photo for source)